A world without internet … In 2022, it almost seems impossible. But what if there was an internet shutdown for a day? What would happen?

 Across the world, many countries have – or are currently experiencing – political or government-led internet shutdowns, which affect their businesses, education and health systems.

-In 2021, Access Now and the #KeepItOn coalition documented “182 internet shutdowns across 34 countries that affect businesses, education, finances and healthcare.”
-Access Now is a nonprofit with a mission to defend and extend the digital civil rights of people around the world and shared this graphic in an April 2022 article:
+From January to May 2023, Access Now and the #KeepItOn coalition documented “at least 80 shutdowns across 21 countries … with 18 of these shutdowns ongoing since 2022.”
+Access Now is a nonprofit with a mission to defend and extend the digital civil rights of people around the world:

 Should we reduce our reliance on the internet?

-The internet and new technologies are the way of the world.
+Reducing our use of the internet isn’t really an option at this point.
+The internet and new technologies stemming from it are now the way of the world.
 And while there are potential issues with any new technology, there’s a lot of good to be had from using the internet to improve our processes and day-to-day lives.

 Written by: